 Check Your First and Second Bag Free

-You and one travel companion can also check up to four bags free.
+You and one travel companion can also check bags free.
 That’s $240 saved per round-trip!
 This is also the most generous check bag policy of all the United credit cards.
 And, there’s no limit to how many times you can use this benefit each year.

 Carriers are also introducing their own version of TSA Precheck to help expedite your pathway to the gate.
 The primary cardholder and all their travel companions can gain exclusive access to exclusive airport check-in lines, security lines, priority boarding, and priority baggage handling so you can also be the first person to leave the gate or baggage claim area.